Information about Gypsies and Travellers

 Why do Gypsies and Irish Travellers stop on the side of the road?

 There are not enough authorised places to stop; groups may be attending a family wedding or funeral in the area, or travelling through to one of the many Horse Fairs and need to stop.
 These are called unauthorised encampments.

 The Government defines these as "encampments of caravans and/or other vehicles on land without the landowner or occupier's consent".
 Trespass is a civil rather than criminal offence.

 Nationally, 21% of all Gypsies and Irish Travellers living in caravans are homeless; this means they have nowhere legal to park their caravan.
 One solution to this would be to provide permanent and transit sites.
 Transit sites are intended for short stays.
 Such sites are usually permanent, but there is a limit on the length of time residents can stay.

 Do Gypsies and Travellers pay taxes and rent?

-- All Gypsies and Travellers living on local authority or privately owned sites pay council tax, rent, gas, electricity, and all other charges measured in the same way as other households.
+- For Gypsies and Travellers living in housing, or on local authority or privately owned sites: they pay council tax, rent, gas, electricity, and all other charges measured in the same way other households.